 Those planning to apply for a conference being approved as an ICMI Regional Conference should contact the ICMI Secretary-General.
 They must provide evidence of a broad national support of the meeting as well as a fair degree of regional support.
 Organisers are encouraged to select a theme that is of specific significance to the region at issue.
 As regards the expected participants, the organisers should show a clear regional scope.
 Moreover provisions should be made to facilitate the participation of people from non-affluent countries in the region.

-After the conference, a report in English is to be prepared for publication in the ICMI Bulletin.
+After the conference, a report in English is to be prepared for publication on the ICMI website.

 ICMI sometimes contributes some financial support, particularly when the Regional Conference takes place in a part of the world where the needs are greater.
 But such a support is always rather modest.
 Still it is hoped that with the support of ICMI — both moral and eventually financial — attached to the conference, the local organisers are in a better position to raise, either locally or regionally, the support they need, financially and otherwise.
 If ICMI is asked to provide financial support, a budget and a subsequent brief account, both in gross terms, should be made available to the ICMI EC.
 Normally, only regional conferences to be held in non-affluent countries will be eligible to a financial support from ICMI.